 NSAID is an acronym for “nonsteroidal anti-inflammatory drug.”
-This type of medication can decrease pain and inflammatio.
+This type of medication can decrease pain and inflammation.
 NSAIDs have long been used to treat various kinds of arthritis and other painful conditions.
 Common, over-the-counter NSAIDs include ibuprofen (Advil) and naproxen (Aleve).

 Both selective and nonselective NSAIDs can help with pain and inflammation, but side effects such as stomach upset or ankle swelling can be problems, and cardiovascular side effects have been described.